BYUHPC/sci-comp-course/project/phase4.md

         @time solve!(WaveOrthotope(open(wavefiles(2, :medium, :in))))"'
 ```

 You should do so as well to ensure that it works as intended.
+Note that you can request less resources to hasten job submission (e.g. `--mem 2G -N 1 -n 1`)--if your code runs fast enough when sharing resources, it'll run fast enough when it has a node to itself.